fusionSuite/documentation/docs/administration_tasks/backend/installation_update/2_installation.md

 Of course, it's possible to script it with the option *-n xxx*.

-Use the command `./bin/cli installenv:switch --help` to hav all information.
+Use the command `./bin/cli env:switch --help` to hav all information.

 #### Delete a configuration